melissadeleonx/cs50-community-notes/README.md

 If you're not familiar with Git, learn the basics at **CS50: How to GIT?**

 ### Installing Jekyll:
-For instructions on installing Jekyll, visit the **Jekyll Installation Guide**.
+For instructions on installing Jekyll, visit the **Jekyll Installation Guide.**

 ## Contributing